 - There are options to DIY and manage your personal finances too.

-Call yours and your partner’s employee benefits or insurance provider.
+Call your (and your partner’s) employee benefits or insurance providers.

 - You’ve probably thought of this too, but if you have extended benefits or insurance at your work or your partner’s, it helps.
 Even if it’s just a little.
 Check for health insurance for fertility treatment and medication coverage.
 Some have a place online to search DIN for your medication to check if it’s covered, which you can get from your clinic, but always call your provider if you’re uncertain.
 Every benefits policy or plan is different.
 Some cover medication only, other procedures only or both.
 Some plans cover nothing.
 It’s not based on the insurance company, it’s based on the plan.
 For example two different plans with Canada Life Insurance Co and one has zero and the other 80%.
 Some companies cover IUI and/ or IVF like for many Starbucks and Amazon employees.